"Their hearts are huge to want to help someone they don't even know." -Piper, homeowner

 What are the houses like?

-Our homes have 3 or 4 bedrooms with 2 full bathrooms, depending on family size.
+Our homes have three, four, or five bedrooms with two full bathrooms, depending on family size.
 All homes have central heat and air conditioning, a refrigerator and range in the kitchen, carpeting and linoleum flooring and a concrete, covered front porch.
 Our homes are Energy Star® certified.
-Our goal is to build our homes in the most efficient, cost effective and environmentally responsible method possible.
+Our goal is to build our homes in the most efficient, cost effective, and environmentally responsible method possible.

 How much are the mortgage payments?